IBM/blockchain-network-on-kubernetes/README.md

 #### Kubernetes Cluster

 [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) allows you to create a free cluster that comes with 2 CPUs, 4 GB memory, and 1 worker node.
-This is called _lite cluster_ and allows you to get familiar with and test Kubernetes capabilities.
+It allows you to get familiar with and test Kubernetes capabilities.
 However they lack capabilities like persistent NFS file-based storage with volumes.

 To setup your cluster for maximum availability and capacity, IBM Cloud allows you to create a fully customizable, production-ready cluster called _standard cluster_. _Standard clusters_ allow highly available cluster configurations such as a setup with two clusters that run in different regions, each with multiple worker nodes.
 Please see https://console.bluemix.net/docs/containers/cs_planning.html#cs_planning_cluster_config to review other options for highly available cluster configurations.

-This pattern uses a _lite cluster_ provided by IBM Cloud and it can be used for proof-of-concept purpose.
+This pattern uses a _free cluster_ provided by IBM Cloud and it can be used for proof-of-concept purpose.
 This pattern provides you the scripts to automate the process for setting up Hyperledger Fabric network using Kubernetes APIs on IBM Cloud.

 When the reader has completed this pattern, they will understand how to: